Order your UGC NET/SET Material copy (Paper-II only) today !

 25."In the Sundarbans"

-Days later, the group finds a grand temple with four beautiful women who promise to serve them.
+Days later, the group finds a grand Hindu temple, dedicated to the multi-limbed goddess Kali.
+Inside the temple, four beautiful women visits and promise to serve them.
 Soon Saleem notices that the four are turning translucent.
 Their vision clears, and they can see that the temple is falling apart, and four skeletons are lying in dust on the side of the room.
 The run away and back to their boat when an enormous tidal wave rips through the river and delivers them back to civilization.
 Present-day Saleem then admits that there is no record of a tidal wave in 1971, the year that he was lost in the forest.

-The group reaches a deserted village where they discover that snipers are taking out members of the Pakistani army.
+The group reaches a deserted village where they discover that snipers (guerrilla soldiers led by Mukti Bahini) are began to terrorize the members of the Pakistani army.
 Moments later, a bullet zooms by and hits Ayooba.
 Months later, while the remaining three are still on the move, another bullet kills Farooq.
-Saleem runs and away and stumbles through a field and notices a pyramid of living men, all of whom are his childhood friends.
-Saleem then mentions that he believes the war was fated to happen so he and his friends could be together again.
+Saleem runs and away and stumbles through a field and notices a pyramid of bodies, all of whom are his childhood friends (Eyeslice, Hairoil, and Sonny).
+Sonny speaks beifly before dying.

 26. "Sam and the Tiger"

 Once Pakistan surrenders to India, Saleem and Shaheed return to Dacca.
 Unfortunately, the soldiers still rape and kill people in the city.
 A grenade is lobbed through the air, and the debris from the blast kills Shaheed.
 Moments later, the Indian army marches through the city preceded by magicians.
-Parvati-the-witch is among them, and she calls out to Saleem, which restores the memory of his name.
+A snake charmer by the name of Picture Singh travels with the troops, along with Parvati-the-witch.
+She calls out to Saleem, which restores the memory of his name.
 She then helps Saleem escape Pakistan by letting him travel in her magic basket.
+Saleem recalling his life says, I am the sum total of everything that went before me, of all I have been seen done, of everything done-to-me.”

 27. "The Shadow of the Mosque"

-Saleem does not stay with Parvati and the other magicians in the slums, though, and returns to his last uncle, Mustapha Aziz.
+Saleem does not stay with Parvati and the other magicians in the slums, and returns to his last uncle, Mustapha Aziz, a senior Civil Servant.
+Saleem learns that all of his relatives have died and enters a 400-day mourning period for them.
 He learns that Jamila began to openly criticize the Pakistani government after her brother went missing.
 She then is never seen again, though Saleem dreams that she went to a Catholic convent.
-Later, his civil servant uncle receives a top-secret folder labeled “Project M.C.C.” from Prime Minister Indira Gandhi’s son.
+On the 418th day of his stay, a man whom Saleem believes might be Indira Gandhi’s son comes over to dinner.
+Saleem sees a black leather folder in his uncle’s study, labeled Top Secret and titled “Project M.C.C.”
+Gandhi’s family wanted to impose birth control on everyone else.

 The next day, Parvati visits Saleem and the two fall asleep together.
 Mustapha’s wife finds them, and she throws Saleem out of the house.
 He moves in with Parvati and Picture Singh, a famous snake charmer who also holds public gatherings about socialism and communism.
-Parvati tries to make Saleem fall in love with her, but Saleem still cannot get over his sister.
-He says that he is impotent and cannot have sex.
+Parvati-the-witch shows Saleem the full extent of her fantastic magical powers, casting spells to grow his hair back, erase the birthmarks on his face, and straighten his bandy legs.
+Parvati tries to make Saleem fall in love with her, but every time Saleem tries to sleep with Parvati, he sees her face transform into a grotesque version of his sister’s.
+When Picture Singh suggests that Saleem marry her, Saleem lies and says that he’s impotent.

 28."A Wedding"

-Because Saleem refuses to marry her, Parvati casts a spell that summons Shiva to her.
-Saleem then begins describing Shiva’s meteoric rise in the military.
+On February 23, 1975, Because Saleem refuses to marry her, Parvati casts a spell that summons Shiva to her.
+Saleem then begins describing Shiva’s meteoric rise in the military as national hero.
 He was known for his prowess in battle, especially his powerful legs, and he also became more sophisticated and refined as more and more elites requested his company.
 He made a name for himself by sleeping with the wives of his contemporaries.
 Once they became pregnant with his child, though, he dropped them and moved onto another affair.
 One particularly bitter woman approached him and said that he was the laughingstock of the elite women.
 She said that the women used him for their own gain and suffered his attempts at appearing refined.
 This caused Shiva to grow extremely bitter and cruel towards the elite.

 29. "Midnight"